How Hard is it to Become a Real Estate Agent?

 - Join an accredited real estate school

-- Pass 3 required real estate courses
+- Pass the required education

 - Submit application for the real estate exam and license